-Read letters from Jed Koball
+Read letters from Jed and Jenny Koball

 For older letters, contact Mission Connections